-In the below list of best dog pools, we've tried and reviewed top options that are currently available.
+In the below list of top rated dog pools, we've tried and reviewed top options that are currently available.
 Here's a quick overview of each dog swimming pool if you're not interested in further details.

 The 12 Best Dog Pool Brands for Summer

 1Ultra XTR Pool Set with Sand Filter Pump

 Intex Ultra XTR Pool Set with Sand Filter Pump, Ladder, Ground Cloth & Pool Cover is for those of you who are committed to going “all out” with your dog pools.
 Okay, there is probably a good part of you that intends on using this pool yourself too.
 But this is a really great option for dog-owning families that swim regularly and it’s surprisingly affordable too.